spking/eurovision/lexicon-and-pd.md

 ⋅⋅* ✝ symbol
-✝ appears above a year column where the winner of the contest that particular year doesn't coincide with the highest points awarded in the televoting system. for simplicity's sake, we omit the jury voting system. since 2016, the voting system [changed](https://eurosong-contest.fandom.com/wiki/Voting_Systems) so that the jury's vote was presented seperately, although the total points each county got didnt change, the jury vote seems like it presents a possible bias, evidence is possibly in the first example of this "50/50 televote jury system", where, Russia won the most points in the televoting, but Ukraine won the contest with the jury vote included.
+✝ appears above a year column where the winner of the contest that particular year doesn't coincide with the highest points awarded in the televoting system. for simplicity's sake, I omit the jury voting system. since 2016, the voting system [changed](https://eurosong-contest.fandom.com/wiki/Voting_Systems) so that the jury's vote was presented seperately, although the total points each county got didnt change, the jury vote seems like it presents a possible bias, evidence is possibly in the first example of this "50/50 televote jury system", where, Russia won the most points in the televoting, but Ukraine won the contest with the jury vote included.
 Coincidentally, this was shortly after the Russian occupation of the Crimean peninsula, which notoriously wasn't very popular amongst EU member states.
 Also seemingly by coincidence, the ukrainian song that won, was conspicuously written about the